 Recall Monitor can help you keep track of active recalls for products that affect children.

-In 2019 alone, 17 products were recalled because they were a flammability hazard.
+17 products were recalled because they were a flammability hazard.

 Flammable clothing is clothing that catches fire and burns easily.
 If clothing catches fire while being worn, the wearer may suffer serious burns which can lead to permanent scarring, disability and even death.
 Children's clothing that most commonly catch fire are pajamas and nighties.
 Sometimes, an open fire is not even necessary, even being close to heat sources can be dangerous.